Test in production without watermarks.

-If you want to use the IronXL library to extract the value of a specific cell of an Excel file, you must fulfil certain prerequisites, which include:
+If you want to use the IronXL library to extract the value of a specific cell of an Excel file, you must fulfill certain prerequisites, which include:

 To use the IronXL library for Excel-related tasks, you must first create a .NET project in Visual Studio.
 While any version of Visual Studio can be used, it is advisable to opt for the most recent version.
 There are multiple project templates to choose from, including Windows Forms and ASP.NET, depending on your specific needs.
-In this tutorial, we will use the Console Application project template to illustrate how to work with IronXL.
+This tutorial will use the Console Application project template to illustrate how to work with IronXL.

 After selecting the project type, provide a name for the project and choose its location along with the desired framework for the project, such as .NET Core 6.